Five Developments to Watch in Medical Lab Science (2026)

 Just a few of the practical medical applications of blockchain tech include cybersecurity and privacy, spearheaded by companies such as BurstIQ and Factom, which help entities in the healthcare industry keep their patient data safe and store extensive histories of medical records, respectively.
 When it comes to making blockchain-encrypted cryptocurrencies, Medcredits devises solutions that allow patients to pay for medical costs with Bitcoin, among many other exciting developments.

 The UC Berkeley Blockchain Initiative is a student-led organization with the goal of raising awareness of blockchain through education, seminars, innovation, research, consulting, design, and competition.
-They offer two courses: blockchain technology and bitcoin and cryptocurrencies.
+They offer courses in blockchain technology, bitcoin, and cryptocurrencies.
 Completing both courses ($99 each) earns graduates a certification in blockchain from this cutting-edge, non-traditional path.

 2. Machine Learning